-My husband and I had two active and creative sons, neither of whom would have thrived in an overladen textbook environment.
-Nor would I have wanted them to.
-Through research, my husband and I soon determined that we liked not one philosophy, but two: Charlotte Mason and Unit Studies.
-The combination of these two philosophies would meld into the perfect combination for our home school and ultimately culminate in the advent of Once-a-Week Unit Studies.
+My husband and I knew from the get-go that neither of our active and equally creative sons would have thrived in an overladen textbook environment.
+Nor would we have wanted them to.
+While investigating various homeschool philosophies, we hit on two which when combined would fit our family perfectly: Charlotte Mason and Unit Studies.
+Unbeknownst to us at the time, the combination of both would ultimately culminate in the advent of Once-a-Week Unit Studies.

-When our boys were young, we especially enjoyed using Charlotte Mason’s narration and copywork techniques.
-Using passages from classic literature to teach writing not only helped give our boys a well-rounded education, but it taught them what great writing looked like and helped them improve their writing, grammar, and spelling skills.
-As a matter of fact, both Benjamin Franklin and Jack London, author of White Fang and Call of the Wild, learned to write by copying other great writers.
-The skills our sons learned through copywork were further developed in their Once-a-Week Unit Study language assignments.
-As they progressed in their writing skills, copywork was eliminated in favor of further developing their writing as it pertained to their unit study topics.
+In our sons’ younger years we appreciated Charlotte Mason’s narration and copywork techniques.
+Using passages from classic literature to teach writing not only gave our boys a well-rounded education but taught them what great writing looked like and ultimately improved their writing.
+Great writers throughout history have used this same method.
+Benjamin Franklin and Jack London, author of White Fang and Call of the Wild, are two such men who learned to write by copying other great writers.
+As our sons grew and their writing improved we phased out copywork in favor of developing their writing as it pertained to our unit study topics.

-Poetry was another subject Charlotte Mason believed children should be exposed to and one which we subscribed to, as well.
-Favorite Poems Old and New, by Helen Ferris, was my handy go-to resource for changing up our language assignments according to the seasons, holidays, and special occasion cards, as well as our unit studies.
-In fact, I continue to incorporate poetry when writing Once-a-Week Unit Studies today.
+Poetry was another subject Charlotte Mason believed children should be exposed to and one which we also subscribe to.
+Favorite Poems Old and New, by Helen Ferris, was one of my go-to standbys for switching up language assignments to suit the seasons, holidays, and special occasion cards, as well as our unit studies.

-The Bible played an integral role in Charlotte Mason’s teaching style and in our home school.
+The fact that the Bible played an integral role in Charlotte Mason’s teaching style was paramount.
 Throughout the week, we read our Bible together.
-Oftentimes, the boys copied, memorized, and illustrated specific Scripture.
-But, on Wednesday, which was the day we chose to focus exclusively on our unit study, we read Scripture as it pertained to our unit study topic.
-For example, while studying the Early Settlers, our primary scriptural focus was faith.
+Often, the boys copied, memorized, and illustrated Scripture.
+But, on Wednesday, which was the day we chose to focus exclusively on our unit study, we read Scripture as it pertained to the study.